kumahq/kuma-website/docs/docs/0.7.1/overview/what-is-kuma.md

 * [Standalone Deployment](/docs/0.7.1/documentation/deployments/#standalone-mode) with one control plane being in charge of multiple data plane proxies.
 * [Multi-Zone Deployment](/docs/0.7.1/documentation/deployments/#multi-zone-mode) with a global control plane and remote control planes for each underlying cluster.

-Below an example of a multi-zone deployment, which also enables Kuma to setup a Service Mesh that runs simoultaneously on multiple Kubernetes clusters, or on a hybrid Kubernetes/VM cluster:
+Below an example of a multi-zone deployment, which also enables Kuma to setup a Service Mesh that runs simultaneously on multiple Kubernetes clusters, or on a hybrid Kubernetes/VM cluster:

 <center>
 <img src="/images/docs/0.6.0/distributed-deployment.jpg" alt="" style="width: 700px; padding-top: 20px; padding-bottom: 10px;"/>